fryagbye/tinderboxwithquarto/README.md

 You can create dummy links showing where each cross-reference, starting with the @ symbol in the section, figure, and table label lists, is cited.

-1. execute "Make: Dummy Link Data For Cross-Reference" stamp
+1. execute "Labels: Make Dummy Link Data For Cross-Reference" stamp
-2. select cross-ref label notes ( start with "@" ) and  execute "Make: Dummy Link between Reference and Selected notes" stamp.
+2. select cross-ref label notes ( start with "@" ) and  execute "Labels: Dummy Link between Reference and Selected notes" stamp.
 # Export

 1. Export `_quarto.yml`